-Above you can see how Whatfix seamlessly offers Digital Guidance within the Salesforce platform.
+Above you can see how Whatfix seamlessly offers Digital Adoption within the Salesforce platform.
 Sales reps can access all the information they need without having to disrupt their workflow.

 IT professionals and web developers using the IBM Cloud platform often had a number of ‘how-to’ questions that cropped up as they were using the platform.
 Through microlearning, IBM found a better way to answer these questions.